EmergenceDelft/platform-em2/iteration3/camera_submodule/README.md

-# Iteration 3 Camera Submodule
+# Interaction 3 Camera Submodule
 This folder contains camera interaction scripts, those allow for tracking movement and people in the installation space.
 * The `setup.py` can be used to setup midi mappings by soloing specific CC.
 * The `camera_interaction.py` runs a camera and analyzes the live feed.
 It outputs 7 midi signals based on the detected movement and people.